preloadPeople harvest tea leaves on rolling hills planted with tea plants overlooking forested mountains.

 On Interstate 24 between Nashville and Chattanooga in Coffee County, the town of Manchester is a classic slice of Americana.
 Charming and friendly, it’s surrounded by spectacular scenery and offers endless pursuits for lovers of the Great Outdoors.

-Hike the Great Smoky Mountains, fish, or brave a dip in spectacular waterfalls – Rutledge Falls in particular is lovely.
+Hike the Great Smoky Mountains, fish, or brave a dip in spectacular waterfalls – Rutledge Falls, in particular, is lovely.
 Manchester is also a great place to visit in June for the Bonnaroo Music and Arts Festival.
-Running from June 13th to 16th in 2024, the festival is held on a local farm.
+Running from June 12th to 15th in 2024, the festival is held on a local farm.
 Bonnaroo is creole for ‘a really good time’ and it undoubtedly lives up to that moniker.

-Among the world-class acts it attracts this year sees Post Malone and the Red Hot Chili Peppers headline.
+Among the world-class acts it attracts this year sees Tyler, The Creator and Olivia Rodrigo headline.
 You’ll also find installations, performances, exhibits, and screenings.
 My tip?
 Book early.

 2. Seattle, Washington, US